Production line management system

 Solution

-Create a UI concept with a clear hierarchy and minimalist style.
-Use color indicators and timeline visualization to help staff quickly understand the line’s status and respond to equipment stoppages.
+Design a tablet UI with a clear visual hierarchy and minimalist approach, enabling technicians to quickly understand the production line status and respond to equipment stoppages using color indicators and timeline visualization.

 Design solutions

-A tablet interface was developed to visualize equipment status and downtime reasons in real time.
+I designed a tablet interface to visualize equipment status and downtime reasons in real time.
 The design is intended for use in production environments, where rapid perception of information is critical.
-The interface follows a minimalist style — without distractions and with emphasis on key indicators.
+The interface follows a minimalist style, without distractions and with emphasis on key indicators.

 Key design decisions

-Color indicators matching those used on the production line (green/red) provide instant information recognition.
-A clear hierarchy of elements helps employees quickly orient themselves in the situation and make decisions without delay.
-In the timeline, a gradient was applied, which emphasizes dynamics and allows users to visually perceive the speed of state changes.
+I used color indicators matching those used on the production line, green and red, to ensure instant information recognition.
+I created a clear hierarchy of elements to help employees quickly orient themselves in the situation and make decisions without delay.
+In the timeline, I applied a gradient that emphasizes dynamics and allows users to visually perceive the speed of state changes.

 Interface structure